paths-erc/paths-erc/_news/58-mission-to-egypt-manqabad-and-aswan.md

 Old and recent archaeological reports have been used as a guide to verify what of these Christian settlements is still visible.

-The results of third mission are, as usual, extremely valuable for the construction of the Digital Atlas of Coptic Literature, that is the main scientific "product" of PAThs.
+The results of third mission are, as usual, extremely valuable for the construction of the Digital Atlas of Coptic Literature, that is the main scientific “product” of PAThs.